-IT IS FURTHER ORDERED that the foregoing rule amendments shall take effect on December 1, 2022 and shall govern all proceedings thereafter commenced and, insofar as just and practicable, all proceedings then pending.
+IT IS FURTHER ORDERED that the foregoing rule amendments shall take effect on December 1, 2022, and shall govern all proceedings thereafter commenced and, insofar as just and practicable, all proceedings then pending.

-IT IS FURTHER ORDERED that the Clerk of the Court is directed to: (a) publish an abbreviated notice once in the Daily Business Review (in each edition published in Miami-Dade, Broward, and Palm Beach Counties, Florida) alerting the public of the newly amended local rules; (b) post this Order (with attachments) prominently on the Court's website for the next 60 days; and (c) provide notice of the local rule amendments to this Court's bar through the CM/ECF electronic noticing system.
+IT IS FURTHER ORDERED that the Clerk of the Court is directed to: (a) publish an abbreviated notice once in the Daily Business Review (in each edition published in Miami-Dade, Broward, and Palm Beach Counties, Florida) alerting the public of the newly amended local rules; (b) post this Order (with attachments) prominently on the Court's website for the next 60 days; and (c) provide notice of the local rule amendments to the Court's bar through the CM/ECF electronic noticing system.

-DONE AND ORDERED in Miami, Florida this 16th day of November, 2022.
+DONE AND ORDERED in Miami, Florida this 26th day of October, 2022.

-Cecilia M. altraga
+CECILIA M. ALTONAGA

-CECILIA M. ALTONAGA CHIEF UNITED STATES DISTRICT JUDGE
+CHIEF UNITED STATES DISTRICT JUDGE

-c: Hon.
-William H. Pryor, Jr., Chief Judge, Eleventh Circuit Court of Appeals All Southern District of Florida District Judges, Bankruptcy Judges and Magistrate Judges Ashlyn D. Beck, Circuit Executive, Eleventh Circuit Angela E. Noble, Court Administrator · Clerk of Court Scott M. Dimond, Chair, Ad Hoc Committee on Rules and Procedures All Members of the Ad Hoc Committee on Rules and Procedures Library Daily Business Review
+Hon.
+William H. Pryor, Jr., Chief Judge, Eleventh Circuit Court of Appeals c: All Southern District of Florida District Judges, Bankruptcy Judges and Magistrate Judges Ashlyn D. Beck, Circuit Executive, Eleventh Circuit Angela E. Noble, Court Administrator · Clerk of Court Scott M. Dimond, Chair, Ad Hoc Committee on Rules and Procedures All Members of the Ad Hoc Committee on Rules and Procedures Library Daily Business Review